Federal Funds Target Rate in United States

 10-Year Bond Yield (%, eop) | 0.93 | 1.52 | 3.88 | 3.88 | 4.58 |

-Latest bank decision: At its meeting on 19 March, the Central Bank decided to maintain the target range for the federal funds rate at 4.25–4.50%.
+Latest bank decision: At its meeting ending on 18 June, the Central Bank decided to maintain the target range for the federal funds rate at 4.25–4.50%, where it has been since last December.

-Uncertain outlook and high prices drive hold: The Bank decided to stay put in light of inflation which is still above the 2.0% target despite dipping in February, and an increase in economic uncertainty under Donald Trump’s presidency.
+Uncertain outlook and above-target inflation drive hold: The Bank decided to stay put in light of inflation which is still above the 2.0% target despite dipping so far this year, and elevated economic uncertainty under Donald Trump’s presidency as a result of volatile trade policy.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our American interest rate projections.